pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 ---excerpt--- "examples/configure-director-usage"

-we map the config files
+We map the config files
 to the expected input named `env` of the `configure-director` task.
 Because the `configure-director` task's default `ENV` parameter is `env.yml`, it automatically uses the `env.yml` file in our configuration repo.
 We do not need to explicitly name the `ENV` parameter for the task.
 This also works for `director.yml`.

+Another option for mapping resources to inputs is discussed in the [Matching Resource Names and Input Names][matching-resource-names-and-input-names] section.

 For reference, here is the `configure-director` task: